-While the inciting incident for Sleepless in Seattle (when Tom Hanks calls into a radio show to talk about how much he misses his deceased wife) may not have caused any wars, it was still "an occurrence of seemingly minor importance."
+While the inciting incident for Sleepless in Seattle (when Tom Hanks's son calls into a radio show and convinces him to talk about how much he misses his deceased wife) may not have caused any wars, it was still "an occurrence of seemingly minor importance."

 But this occurrence created a major change in his life.